 Now we’re moving on to a few heavier hitters that aren’t as completely natural and non-toxic, so be aware of that as we move forward with more serious solutions.

 We mentioned Diatomaceous Earth as an outside deterrent to entry.
-It can also be used to kill ants once they’re inside your RV, but remember – this is fine dust, so you’ll need to be cautious if you use it inside.
+It can also be used to kill ants once they’re inside your RV, but remember: this is fine dust, so use caution if you use it inside.

 Combat Max Ant Killing Bait Stations